Azure Scalability and Elasticity, guaranteeing application performance whilst optimizing costs.

 Application users can be a tough crowd to please, they demand systems that perform well.
 Many applications are subject to variable workloads often experiencing unpredictable peaks in activity.
-Accommodating these varying workload profiles on-premise can be expensive with resource laying idle during periods of low demand.
+Accommodating these varying Oracle workload profiles on-premise can be expensive with resource laying idle during periods of low demand.

 Even with predictable workloads, procuring new hardware for on-premise deployments can be costly and involve long lead times.
-The elasticity and scalability features of Azure helps enterprises meet the demands of their application peak workloads whilst delivering consistent performance with optimized costs.
+The elasticity and scalability features of Azure performance helps enterprises meet the demands of their Azure application peak workloads whilst delivering consistent performance with optimized costs.

 When we talk about scalability, we’re describing Azure’s ability to accommodate the resource demands of an application or solution.
 When we talk about Azure’s elasticity, we are describing the ability to scale that resource capacity up/down or in/out to meet changing demand.
 The beauty of Azure is that you only pay for what you use with usage billed on a ‘per second’ basis.
 The moment your application or solution releases resource and capacity you are saving money.

 Autoscaling is a built-in feature of many Azure services allowing for dynamic scaling of application infrastructure or services in response to an autoscaling schedule or a breach of performance metric thresholds.
 An example performance metric could be the number of active users connected to a web server or the host virtual machine CPU utilisation.
-Autoscaling is flexible enough to allow users to define their own custom performance metrics that are meaningful to their applications.
+Autoscaling is flexible enough to allow users to define their own custom performance metrics that are meaningful to all of their cloud applications.

 ‘Scaling Up’ is the term we use when adding more CPU or memory resources to a given service instance to meet demand, ‘Scaling Down’ is the opposite, reducing the resource capacity of an instance.
 ‘Scaling up/Down’ is also known as Vertical Scaling.
 An example of ‘Scaling Up’ would be changing an Azure Virtual machine from a Standard_A1_v2 with 1 vCPU and 2GiB memory to a Standard_A2_v2 with 2 vCPU’s and 4 GiB memory.